SUCCESSFUL TEAM BUILDING USING DiSC PROFILES

 - A manager who is stressed is trying to motivate a disengaged employee to finish some assignment.

 - A team leader is trying to hold a regular latecomer accountable to get to meetings on time and come prepared for the meetings.

 - Team members are in disagreement on the budget allotted for a technology upgrade.

 - A team leader is trying to get a team member to join a committee.

-Now ask those with the styles being acted upon to respond to what they saw, what they would add to the scene being acted, what was on target and what wasn’t etc. Ask the participants why they chose a particular action, body language, or working that they picked up for the style that they were playing.
-Also, ask the participants how uncomfortable they felt while using the style that was not theirs.
+Now ask those with the styles being acted upon to respond to what they saw, what they would add to the scene being acted, what was on target and what wasn’t etc. Ask the participants why they chose a particular action, body language, or work that they picked up for the style that they were playing.
+Also, ask the participants how uncomfortable they felt while using a style that was not theirs.

 After listening to their responses, you can now help them understand that adapting your own style can be difficult.
 It is not natural.
 Similarly, successful team building using DISC is not about enclosing anyone in a box, but it is about paying attention to the preferences and needs of others.
 It is all about how you adapt to one style to make communication more satisfying and productive within a team.